 First, car insurance for people who own cars is a much bigger market.
 Most drivers in the US own cars.
 They are more likely to buy auto insurance, and the average price tag is a lot higher when there's a car on the policy.
 That means car insurance companies just aren’t focused on non owned auto.
 They may never have built an online quote for it, for example.

 Second, insurance is a slow moving industry.
 Giving up your car for more sustainable solutions has been a trend for a while.
 The insurance industry hasn't built products for people making this choice yet.
 This is one of the reasons we started Surround: we build new insurance products for modern consumers.
-And yes, we sell non owned auto insurance online, in Massachusetts for now and in other states soon.
+And yes, we sell non owned auto insurance online across most of the US.

 Why did my insurance company nonrenew my non owner policy?